2010 United States House of Representatives elections in New York: District 27

+Predictions

 District 28

 Democratic, Working Families and Independence Party incumbent Louise Slaughter ran for reelection, challenged by Republican and Conservative Party nominee Jill A. Rowland.

 Two candidates were put forth by competing factions of the Tea Party movement.
 Rowland, a dentist, was originally mentioned as a candidate for Higgins's seat, but was persuaded by a faction of the party led by Rus Thompson to run against Slaughter instead.
 The faction led by James Ostrowski supported Michael Giuliano, a 29-year-old legal publication editor and attorney allied with Ron Paul, but Giuliano dropped out of the race in July 2010.

 Slaughter won against Eddie Egriu in the Democratic primary, and she is widely predicted to keep her seat without any serious competition.
 Fred Smerlas, a former Buffalo Bills defensive tackle who currently resides in Massachusetts, had expressed an interest in returning to Western New York to challenge her, but later stated that he would not do so this election cycle.

 Slaughter won the general election on November 2, 2010.